Lady Abahai: Wanli era

-In November or December 1601, Lady Ula Nara married Nurhaci, becoming one of his multiple wives.
-Following the death of Empress Xiaocigao on 31 October 1603, Lady Ula Nara was elevated to Nurhaci's primary consort.
+In November or December 1601, Abahai married Nurhaci, becoming one of his many wives.
+At an unspecified time following Monggo Jerjer's death in 1603, she was elevated to great consort.
 She gave birth on 28 August 1605 to Nurhaci's 12th son, Ajige, on 17 November 1612 to his 14th son, Dorgon, and on 2 April 1614 to his 15th son, Dodo.

-In early 1620, Lady Abahai was regularly spotted visiting Daišan, the Emperor's eldest son's chambers.
+In early 1620, Abahai was regularly spotted visiting the chambers of Daišan, Nurhaci's eldest son.
 She also prepared dishes for him.
 A lady-in-waiting reported those incidents to Nurhaci, who was outraged.
-However, wanting to protect the royal family's reputation, Nurhaci berated her for another matter, stealing gold and jewels.
-Lady Abahai was banished from the palace by Nurhaci, who then deposed her.
+However, wanting to protect the family's reputation, Nurhaci berated Abahai for another matter, that of stealing gold and jewels.
+She was banished following this event.

 Tianqi era

-After Lady Abahai's banishment, the Emperor started to miss her.
+Soon after Abahai's banishment, Nurhaci started to miss her.
 By 1622, he was considering bringing her back.
-Around late 1622 to early 1623, Nurhaci brought back Lady Abahai to the palace, as she was restored to her titles as Empress and returned to her royal duties.
+Around late 1622 to early 1623, Abahai returned and her status was restored.

 Tiancong era

-When Nurhaci died on 30 September 1626, Lady Ula Nara was forced to commit suicide by her stepson, Hong Taiji.
-According to legend, Lady Ula Nara was forced to be buried alive beside Nurhaci to prove her love for him.
+When Nurhaci died on 30 September 1626, Abahai was forced to commit suicide by her stepson, Hong Taiji.
+According to legend, she was forced to accept being buried alive beside Nurhaci to prove her love for him.
 Other sources claim that she was strangled by Hong Taiji's servants as she stood as a threat to his ascension.
-Either way, Lady Ula Nara committed suicide on 1 October 1626, the day after Nurhaci's death, on the order of Hong Taiji.
-She was 36.
+Either way, Abahai committed suicide on 1 October 1626, the day after Nurhaci's death, on the order of Hong Taiji.
+She was 36 years old.

 Shunzhi era

-During the early reign of the Shunzhi Emperor, Dorgon served as Prince-Regent for the underage emperor.
-In 1650, Lady Ula Nara was posthumously elevated to "Empress Xiaoliewu".
-In 1653, the Shunzhi Emperor revoked Lady Ula Nara's posthumous title.
+During the early reign of the Shunzhi Emperor, while Dorgon served as regent for the underage emperor, Abahai was posthumously honored as "Empress Xiaoliewu", but the title was revoked in 1653.